• info@al-dirassa.com

 2. Learn the Arabic alphabet and practice reading

-To benefit fully from Arabic immersion, you should not rely only on listening.
-You also need to learn how to read.
-The Arabic alphabet is the foundation of serious learning because it allows you to recognize words, memorize vocabulary more easily and access texts step by step.
+To fully benefit from Arabic immersion, you should not stay only with listening.
+You also need to learn to read.
+The Arabic alphabet is the foundation of serious learning because it allows you to recognize words, memorize vocabulary more easily and gradually access texts.

-Start by learning the letters in their different forms: isolated, at the beginning of a word, in the middle and at the end.
+Start with the letters in their different forms: isolated, at the beginning of a word, in the middle and at the end.
 Then practice reading syllables, short words and simple sentences.

-Arabic reading may feel slow at the beginning.
+Arabic reading may feel slow at first.
 This is normal.
-Many students know the letters but need time to read them fluently.
-With regular practice, recognition becomes faster and reading feels more natural.
+Many students know the letters but need time to recognize them quickly inside words.

 If your goal is to read the Quran, this step is even more important.
-Strong reading skills will later help you progress in Quranic Arabic and follow online Quran and Tajweed classes more effectively.
+Good reading will later help you progress in Quranic Arabic and better follow online Quran and Tajweed lessons.

-3. Label objects around your home in Arabic
+3. Label objects in your house in Arabic

 4. Keep an Arabic vocabulary notebook